App version: 0.1.0

 Mortgages break down into a monthly payment due to the lender at the start of the month.
 However, monthly mortgage payments often have several components:

 • Principal.
 The principal is the outstanding total of the loan.
-A portion of the mortgage will go toward the balance owed in the loan each month.
-The position that goes to principal each month will vary.
+A portion of the mortgage payment will go toward the balance owed in the loan each month.
+The portion that goes toward loan principal each month will vary.

 • Interest.
 The amount of interest paid on a mortgage each month will vary based on the loan’s amortization schedule.
 Generally, the amount of the monthly mortgage payment that goes toward interest will decrease over the life of the loan, as more of the payment goes toward the principal.